 We offer a few dedicated automotive scopes, such as:

 Micsig From Micsig we offer the ATO1102.
 This is the 2-channel version in the Micsig ATO1100 series scopes.
 The series has a variant which offers 2 channels and one which offers 4 channels.
 The scopes in this Micsig series are handheld devices which have a working time of about 5 hours and have a robust design with protective screens etc.

 Pico For more professional diagnostics we offer the Pico diagnostic kit.
-The Pico diagnostic kit is a very elaborate kit because it has a lot of accessories with it.
+The Pico diagnostic kit is a very elaborate kit because a lot of accessories are included.
 We have 3 different models, all of them have the same automotive scope but come with a different number of accessories.
 The software from Pico is marvelous and is really dedicated to tuning and analyzing vehicles.
 The Pico kit comes with a suitcase to store all the components.

 Other handheld scopes can also be used effectively for automotive purposes.

 Siglent For the ones among us who would like to do some analysis on the car but don’t need the special software, we offer some Siglent handheld models such as the SHS1102 or the SHS810.
 Both models are ordinary 2-channels handheld oscilloscopes.

 Owon An alternative for the people who don’t need special software for analysing cars, is the Owon XDS-2102A.
 This scope comes from the Owon XDS-series, which are ordinary scopes, so they are in terms of dimensions a lot bigger than the previous discussed scopes.
 The Owon XDS scopes can be extended with a battery so they can be used for automotive purposes.
 Also, the XDS2102A has CAN-decoding.